phansch/philhansch.net/_posts/2012-12-10-new-domain-phansch-net.md

 **I no longer own phansch.de.**

 To get everything in order again, I purchased **[phansch.net](http://phansch.net)** and set up proper domain forwarding.
 There's also a new theme, as you might have noticed.
-It's a mix of [the-pr0gram](http://layouts-the.me.s3-website-us-east-1.amazonaws.com/themes/the-program/) and [Tom's theme](http://themes.jekyllbootstrap.com/preview/tom/).
+It's a mix of [the-pr0gram](http://layouts-the.me.s3-website-us-east-1.amazonaws.com/themes/the-program/) and Tom's jekyll theme.